2026-2027 Academic Catalog

 BUSN 4100 - Empowering Women in Business (3 Credits)

 This class focuses on empowering women to develop their leadership potential through an immersive syllabus designed to build confidence, cultivate leadership skills, and access a network of influential business professionals.
 Students will actively engage with mentors, industry leaders, and peers in collaborative workshops, in-class learning experiences and lectures, and in an end of semester retreat.
 Participants will develop an understanding of gender equity dynamics, emotional intelligence, and problem-solving strategies that are essential in today's complex business landscape.
 The course is designed to equip students—women, men, and non-binary—to become powerful allies and sponsors who can collectively and effectively address workplace challenges.
 By combining theoretical knowledge with practical skill-building and direct professional exposure, students gain a comprehensive toolkit for navigating and transforming business environments.
-Restriction: Restricted to students with Junior standing.
-Max hours: 3 Credits.
+Cross-listed with MGMT 6100.

 Grading Basis: Letter Grade